aysekonus/mnist_data_classification/README.md

-# mnist_data_classification
+# MNIST (Sign Language Digits Dataset) Classification
-MNIST (Sign Language Digits Dataset) classification with neural networks using numpy from the scratch
+> MNIST (Sign Language Digits Dataset) classification with neural networks using numpy from the scratch